Advertise differently, not less

 Businesses are facing perhaps their most significant economic challenge yet, as COVID-19 continues to carve its ugly path.

 Business owners have workers to consider, infrastructure costs, and bills to pay, but no or limited income to handle those things.
-For many, it’s a time of sleepless nights and brainstorming to come up with solutions.
+For many, it’s a time of sleepless nights and brainstorming small business marketing ideas to come up with solutions.

 Cutting costs is an inevitable reality, and one of the first things to go is advertising.
 After all, it’s not a staff cost or supplier cost, so it’s not an essential one.